LifeSet ScholarsDonate To This Campaign

 Support LifeSet Scholars

-Only 3% of the young people who have experienced foster will successfully obtain a bachelor’s degree.
+Only 3% of the young people who have experienced foster care will successfully obtain a bachelor’s degree.

 In 1999, Youth Villages created the LifeSet program as a bridge to adulthood for young people who have experienced foster care.
 Supporting young people who have been impacted by childhood trauma includes helping them achieve educational goals.